pabliqe/slugtenberg/README.md

 # Slugtenberg
-Slugtenberg was designed to compile *clean and quick* handy websites from scratch.
+Slugtenberg was designed to compile _clean and quick_ handy websites from scratch.

-Saves you time by not having to deal with servers, databases and infinite library packages.
+Saves you time by not having to deal with servers, databases and packages.

 All thanks to the [database-free slug system](#database-free) based on [files and folders](#file--folder-basics) rendering system.